bbiggerr/lldmca/template/md/dmca/PITCHME.md

 @snap[list-content-concise span-100]
 @ol
+- If you like conditions and timeframes, you'll love this slide!
+- ONLY forward if access to content is removed
-- Verify validity of complaint
+- Verify validity of counter notice
-- Don't dismiss complaints!
-Reach out to T&S
-- Pass full report on to the customer
+- Pass on to the initial reporter
-- Follow timeframes - set stales and netfilter after 96 hours
-- Keep the reporter updated
+- After 10 days, restore access if no legal files
+- MUST restore access before 14 days since counter notices
 @olend
 @snapend